flatironinstitute/walnuts/cli/README.md

 This command requires a path to a compiled Stan shared object (`.so`) file.
 The `data` value should be formatted for Stan as a dictionary with keys for each data variable (matrices are column major, arrays are row major).
 The `out` file is written in comma-separated-value format.

+To simulate vanilla NUTS without WALNUTS-style local stepsize adaptation, set max_error to a very high value, e.g., `--max_error 1000000`.
+This will typically be faster in situations where the curvature is fixed (i.e., the Hessian does not vary across the posterior), as in roughly normal target densities.

 To run a single Markov chain to produce a posterior sample from a model coded in a Stan program `foo.stan` with data `foo-data.json`: